 Make sure you understand exactly what you’re agreeing to and what it’s really going to cost you if you accept this type of offer.
 Ask how much it costs to buy the equipment outright; a credit card swiper and basic terminal tend to be fairly inexpensive.
 You need to consider whether you’re willing to give up the flexibility of a monthly contract in exchange for equipment.

 7. Never lease equipment.

 Although paying less upfront on equipment costs is tempting, leasing contracts are notoriously punitive.
-Most are noncancelable and include personal guarantees, which means that even if you go out of business and return the equipment, you're personally obligated to continue making lease payments until the end of the term.
+Most are noncancelable and require personal guarantees, which means that even if you go out of business and return the equipment, you’re personally obligated to continue making lease payments until the end of the term.

 These tips can help you compare rates, spot nonstandard fees, and avoid lengthy contracts so you can choose the best credit card processing company for your store and feel confident that you’re getting a good value.